Mando1319/configure-ad/README.md

 <img src="https://i.imgur.com/MTPeRJ5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I began by logging into Client-1 as mydomain.com\jane_admin opened system properties clicked on “Remote Desktop” and then again clicked on allow “domain users” access to remote desktop.
-Moreover, I can now log into Client-1 as a normal, non-administrative user as shown in the image above.
-Normally this would be done with a Group Policy that allows you to change many systems at once, this was done already in a future lab.
+I began by logging into Client-1 as mydomain.com\jane_admin opened system properties, clicked on “Remote Desktop,” and then clicked on "Allow domain users to access the remote desktop."
+Moreover, as shown in the image above, I can now log into Client-1 as a normal, non-administrative user.
+Normally, this would be done with a Group Policy that allows you to change many systems at once.'[[[[

 </p>
 <br />